 New Year's Eve in Prague is party night.
-The river boats, restaurants, bars and clubs are full of people, and the atmosphere gently builds.
-As midnight approaches, revellers gather at the Old Town Square, Wenceslas Square and by the river to watch fireworks.
+The river boats, restaurants, bars and clubs are full and the atmosphere gently builds.
+As midnight approaches revellers gather by the river, at the Old Town Square and at Wenceslas Square to watch fireworks.

 | |New Year's Eve in Prague

 Prague is a popular destination for New Year's Eve.
 The celebrations are enjoyed by one and all: the young and old, the quiet and romantic, the wild and carefree - there are entertainment options to suit all tastes.

 Some people opt for restaurants offering an all-inclusive night of fine food, drinks and dancing.
 Others prefer a romantic, candlelit dinner 'à deux'.
 Some revellers bar crawl and chance on finding a club after the fireworks.
 Others buy tickets for a party in a club or music bar.

 Finally, there is the ever popular Jazz Cruise

 Our Prague New Year's Eve Planner is the city's main guide to the festivities, featuring the best entertainment in the city on this special night: New Year's Eve Planner

 As midnight approaches, crowds gather in several areas of the city to watch fireworks.

 These are set off by various organisations and by Czech revellers themselves.
 The restaurants and river boats time their entertainment programmes to coincide with this, some providing Champagne for their guests to celebrate with.